cognitedata/toolkit/README.md

 - The templates are designed to manage the lifecyle of a project, starting with a new project (day 0 and 1), i.e. either provisioned from Cognite or done as part of initial setup.
   If you have an existing project, you may use the templates, but if you have overlaps in external IDs for configuration entities like transformations, data models, etc, you will have to adjust the template before applying it to your project.
 - Once a project is provisioned from these templates, you can continue to manage the governed parts of your projects using the templates.
 This repo is a Github template, so you can start a new repository based on this template and use it to manage your project.
+Your own modules should NOT have the `cdf_` prefix as it is reserved for official Cognite product modules.
 - Currently, the utils/ directory contains Python code based on the Cognite Python SDK that is used to manage the project and the configurations are pushed to the various services in CDF as part of the deploy step.
 Over time, it is expected that this deployment of individual configurations will